eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 - The approach applied to the handling of recursive routes in Per-VRF.

 ## Requirements Overview
-This HLD focus on Zebra and introduces two enhancements for the recursive route.
-The first is to recalculate the route change(add/update/withdrawal) independently, without relying on the protocol client.
-The second is to optimize the convergence logic of recursive specially for route withdrawal.
+This HLD focuses on Zebra and introduces two enhancements for recursive routes.
+The first is to recalculate route changes (additions/updates/withdrawals) independently, without relying on the protocol client in certain cases.
+The second is to optimize the convergence logic of recursive route.
 If Zebra serves as the control plane, then corresponding adjustments may be made to FPM and Orchagent to collaborate with it, thereby enhancing the overall efficiency of route convergence.

 - Fpm needs to add a new schema to take each member as nexthop group ID and update APP DB.
 (Rely on BRCM and NTT's changes)
 - Orchagent picks up event from APP DB and trigger nexthop group programming.
 Neighorch needs to handle this new schema without change too much on existing codes.
 (Rely on BRCM and NTT's changes)

-## Zebra Current Approach for Recursive
+## Zebra Current Approach for Nexthop Resolving
-Zebra uses struct nexthop to track next hop information.
+Zebra uses struct nexthop to track nexthop information.
 If it is a recursive nexthop, its flags field would be set NEXTHOP_FLAG_RECURSIVE bit and its resolved field stores a pointer which points a list of nexthops obtained by recursive resolution.
 Therefore Zebra keeps hierarchical relationships on the recursive nexthops.
 Because the Linux kernel lacks support for recursive routes, FRR Zebra flattens the next-hop information of recursive routes when transferring it from Zebra to FPM or the Linux kernel.
 Currently, when a path goes down, Zebra would inform various protocol processes and let them replay routes update events accordingly.

 This leads an issue discussed in the SONiC Routing Working Group (https://lists.sonicfoundation.dev/g/sonic-wg-routing/files/SRv6%20use%20case%20-%20Routing%20WG.pptx).